rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ```

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ca9WV88XUv8" title="Preparing RStudio for network analysis" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/zYVqc0aNSgo?rel=0" title="Preparing RStudio for network analysis" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>

 ## Importing data directly from the web

-Melodee Beals has been using TEI to markup newspaper articles, creating the Colonial Newspapers Database (which she shared on github).
+Melodee Beals has been using TEI to markup newspaper articles, creating the Colonial Newspapers Database (which she shared on GitHub).
 We then used GitHub Pages and an XLST stylesheet to convert that database into a table of comma-separated values, a copy of which is at https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv.
 We are now going to topic model the text of those newspaper articles, to see what patterns of discourse may lie within.

-Now we want to tell RStudio to grab our data from our github page.
-The thing is, RStudio can easily grab materials from websites where the url is http; but when it is https (as it is with github), things get a bit more fussy.
+Now we want to tell RStudio to grab our data from our GitHub page.
+The thing is, RStudio can easily grab materials from websites where the url is http; but when it is https (as it is with GitHub), things get a bit more fussy.
 So what we do is use a special package to grab the data, and then shove it into a variable that we can then tease apart for our analysis.

 ```r
 x <- getURL("https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv", .opts = list(ssl.verifypeer = FALSE))